Research grants are funding allocated for a high-quality R&D project carried out by a person or a research group working at an R&D institution.

-The application process and submission of reports in 2019
+The application process and submission of reports in 2020

-In 2019, the call for personal research funding (postdoctoral, start-up, and team grant) applications opens on 1 April and closes at 17:00 (Estonian time) on 30 April.
+In 2020, the call for research grants (postdoctoral, start-up, and team grant) was opened from 1 March to 17:00 (Estonian time) on 7 April 2020.

 The holders of the postdoctoral grant will have to submit the final report no later than three months after the end of the project.

-Head, Department of Research Funding
+Head of Department of Research Funding